Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 #### <a name="Exchanging_The_Configuration_link"></a>Exchanging the configuration:

 ##### Slave Device:
-When receiving the [connection acknowledgement](#Connection_Acknowledgement_Byte_link), the slave device stops sending [connection requests](#Connection_Request_Byte_link) and listening for [connection acknowledgements](#Connection_Acknowledgement_Byte_link).
+When receiving the [connection acknowledgement](#Connection_Acknowledgement_Byte_link), the slave device stops sending [connection request bytes](#Connection_Request_Byte_link) and listening for [connection acknowledgements](#Connection_Acknowledgement_Byte_link).

-It now prepares the configuration to be sent in the protocols [Configuration Format](#Configuration_Format_link) and sends it as soon as possible.
-After sending it waits for a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link), indicating that the master device received and applied the configuration successfully, or a [configuration error byte](#Configuration_Error_Byte_link), indicating that the configuration could not be applied.
-In the later case, the connection process stops and the slave device try's for a new connection attempt by starting at the beginning and sending new connection requests.
+It sends the configuration in the defined [Configuration Format](#Configuration_Format_link) and waits for either a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) or a  [configuration error byte](#Configuration_Error_Byte_link).
-If no configuration acknowledgement byte or configuration error byte was received within a certain timeout, the slave device assumes that the connection is dead and also continues by trying for a new connection attempt by starting at the beginning and sending new connection requests.

 [Fig. 4_en] (Slave sending configuration to master )

 ##### Master Device:
-After sending the connection acknowledgement, the master device starts listening for the configuration by listening for a [configuration start byte](#Configuration_Start_Byte_link).
+After sending the connection acknowledgement, the master device starts listening for the  [configuration start byte](#Configuration_Start_Byte_link).\
-This byte marks the start of the configuration and is part of the protocol [Configuration Format](#Configuration_Format_link).
-Upon receiving, the master device also receives the configuration values directly followed by it.
-If there was no configuration start byte received within a certain timeout, the master device assumes that the connection is dead and stops the connection process.
+This byte marks the start of the configuration.

+When receiving the start byte, the master device proceeds by reading in the configuration as defined in the [Configuration Format](#Configuration_Format_link).

+If there was no configuration start byte received within a certain timeout, the master device assumes that the connection is dead and aborts the connection process.

-When receiving the configuration in the protocol [Configuration Format](#Configuration_Format_link), the master device stops listening for the configuration and initializes everything necessary using the received configuration.
+When receiving the configuration, the master device initializes everything necessary using the received configuration.
 As soon as the initialization is finished it sends an [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link), indicating that it applied the configuration successfully.

 If the configuration could not be applied, it sends an [configuration error byte](#Configuration_Error_Byte_link) to the Slave device indicating that there was a problem while applying the configuration.
-Reasons for sending a [configuration error byte](#Configuration_Error_Byte_link) may be something like an incompatible protocol version, but are in the end defined by the implementation of the master device.
+Reasons for sending a [configuration error byte](#Configuration_Error_Byte_link) are:

-Note: When implementing you may notify the user via both devices if the configuration could not be applied (e.g. Popup, LEDs blinking, etc.)
+- incompatible protocol versions
+- malformed configuration received
+- configuration contains invalid values
+- an error occurred while applying the configuration

 [Fig. 5_en] (Master applying configuration and sending configuration acknowledgement, slave waiting for configuration acknowledgement )